open-mmlab/mmpose/projects/rtmpose/README.md

 - May.
 2023:
   - Add [code examples](./examples/) of RTMPose.
-  - Release Hand models trained on 5 datasets.
-  - Release Body models trained on 7 datasets.
+  - Release Hand, Face, Body models trained on combined datasets.
 - Mar.
 2023: RTMPose is released.
 RTMPose-m runs at 430+ FPS and achieves 75.8 mAP on COCO val set.

 ## 📖 Introduction [🔝](#-table-of-contents)